fgpv-vpgf/fgpv-vpgf/docs/ui-overview.md

 ### 2.7.
 Scalebar and mouse coordinates

-The current map scale (both metric and imperial) is displayed in the right lower corner along with the current lat/long coordinates of the mouse cursor on the map.
+The current map scale (both metric and imperial) is displayed in the right lower corner along with the current coordinates of the mouse cursor on the map in the spatial reference of the basemap (in this case it'd be Lambert coordinates).
 The coordinates update dynamically as the user moves the mouse.

 There is no customization for these components, but the host page can forcefully hide and replace them with a custom implementation.